signalkraft/mypyllant-component/README.md

 ### Default duration in hours for quick veto

 When setting the temperature with the climate controls, the integration uses the "quick veto" feature of the myVAILLANT app.

 With this option you can set for how long the temperature should stay set, before returning to the default value.

+### Default duration in days for away mode

+When the away mode preset is activated, this duration is used to for the end date (default is 365 days).

 ### Temperature controls overwrite time program instead of setting quick veto